 On 15 March 2018, the UN Security Council adopted a Presidential Statement (PRST) on the humanitarian situation in Yemen.
 The PRST represents a step forward to holding all parties to the conflict in Yemen accountable for their abuses.
 It calls, among other things, for full humanitarian and commercial access as well as for all parties to comply with their obligations under international humanitarian law.
 However, no reporting mechanism on the implementation of the PRST has been established.

 Human toll of the conflict

-people forced from their homes by the fighting
+people forced from their homes since 2015

 people in need of humanitarian assistance